z3h4/useful-commands/HTML & CSS/css.md

 ### CSS Sprites

+- An image sprite is a single image that combines multiple images.
-- Using CSS sprites we can combine multiple images into a single image (sprite) and reduce the number of HTTP requests.
+- With this we can reduce the number of HTTP requests.
 - The problem with CSS sprites is that every time we need to change one of the images in the sprite, we have to re-generate the sprite.
   - So, use this technique for small images that don’t change often.
 You can generate a sprite using [https://cssspritestool.com](https://cssspritestool.com).